 The course is assessed by two examined papers and no coursework.

-Paper 1: Understanding the Modern World, helps students to understand key developments and
+Paper 1: Understanding the Modern World, helps students to understand key developments and events in modern world history.
+The paper is divided into two sections:

 Section A: Period Studies (one topic studied)